blualg/m-ovito/doc/manual/reference/pipelines/modifiers/construct_surface_mesh.rst

   :width: 30%
   :align: right

-This modifier constructs a manifold made of vertices and faces representing the three-dimensional morphology of a group of particles.
+This modifier constructs a surface manifold made of vertices and faces representing the three-dimensional morphology of a group of particles.
-In other words, it generates a triangulated :ref:`surface mesh <scene_objects.surface_mesh>` describing the outer and inner boundaries of an atomistic solid.
+In other words, it generates a geometric :ref:`mesh <scene_objects.surface_mesh>` describing the outer and inner boundaries of an atomistic structure.

-Such a surface mesh representation is useful not only for visualization purposes but also for quantifying the surface area, solid volume, and porosity of an atomistic structure.
+Such a surface mesh representation is useful not only for visualization purposes but also for measuring the surface area, solid volume, and porosity of an atomistic structure.

 .. figure:: /images/modifiers/construct_surface_example_input.png
   :figwidth: 25%